Recent Blog Posts

 12" x 12" General Purpose Access Door with Flange

-12" x 12 Fire-Rated Uninsulated Access Door with Flange
+24" x 24" General Purpose Access Door with Flange

 What Are the Most Important Museum Design Considerations in Terms of Scalability?
 Posted by Best Access Doors Canada on 10th Jul 2024

 Scalable museum design is the art of creating flexible and adaptable spaces that can accommodate future growth, changing needs, and evolving museum practices.
-This article will provide architects, museum curators, commercial construction managers, and developers with insights on achieving this critical design objective.
+This article will provide architects, museum curators, commercial construction managers, and developers with insights into achieving this critical design objective.

-Critical Aspects of Scalable Museum Design
+What Are the Critical Aspects of Scalable Museum Design?

-1. Flexible Infrastructure
+Flexible Infrastructure

 The foundation of a scalable museum lies in its infrastructure.
 Employing modular museum design principles allows for easy reconfiguration of galleries, storage spaces, and support areas.
-You can achieve this through:

 • Movable walls and partitions: These enable the creation of temporary exhibition spaces or flexible event areas within the museum.

 • Adaptable mechanical, electrical, and plumbing (MEP) systems: This ensures that the infrastructure can accommodate changing demands for power, lighting, and climate control as the museum expands or adapts its programs.
-This also highlights the need for access solutions like access panels to make maintenance and upgrades easier while keeping utility systems safe and secure.
+It highlights the need for access solutions like access panels to make maintenance and upgrades easier while keeping utility systems safe and secure.

 • Future-proofing for technology integration: Museums increasingly utilize digital tools and technologies for interactive exhibits, collection management, and visitor engagement.
 Scalable design should consider integrating these technologies by incorporating appropriate infrastructure and anticipating future technological advancements.

-2. Future-Proof Museum Infrastructure
+Future-Proof Museum Infrastructure

 • Structural systems designed for expansion: The building's structural system should be able to handle the additional weight and loads associated with future additions, especially if you decide to go vertical.
+Provisions for adding new entrances, windows, and skylights: The strategic placement of blank walls and reinforced areas allows for creating new access points and introducing natural light as the museum expands.

 • Sustainable and adaptable materials: Choosing durable and adaptable materials for the building envelope ensures long-term functionality and facilitates future modifications.

-3. Strategic Use of Space
+Strategic Use of Space

 Maximizing the use of space is essential for designing a scalable museum.
 This involves: